 The first Nine of Wands card is from the Joie de Vivre Tarot deck.

 The second Nine of Wands painting is by Gwen Rosewater.

 The Presbyterian graphic is from the Presbyterian flag.

-The Aquarian Tarot box image is more modern than my first tarot deck, circa 1976.
+The Aquarian Tarot box is my first tarot deck, circa 1976, by David Palladini.

 The third Nine of Wands card is from the Lisa Chow Oracle Tarot deck.